lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-To determine whether there is an interaction, you'll need to compare models with and without the interaction by using the model dot sel function.
-Here the difference between models in their AIC is almost two, shown in the delta.
-The weight value tells us that the no interaction model is likely the better of the two models by seventy percent.
-This tells us there is minimal difference in the models, so it isn't likely there is an interaction present.
+To determine if an interaction exists, you need to compare models with and without the interaction then using the model dot sel function.
+The delta between the model AIC is almost two, and weight says without an interaction is most likely the better model, by seventy percent.
+Since an interaction doesn't provide more information, we can remove it.

 ---
 ## Checking robustness of results with sensitivity analyses